A Selective History of Social Blogging Sites

 - On Literacy Base your blog post has to be approved before it will post.
 That can take up to 24 hours.
 If more people become active, that might increase the approval time.
 What you post on BlogBourne appears immediately.

 - On Literacy Base your post must be at least 300 words long.
-On BlogBourne, it has to be only 200 words.
+On BlogBourne, it has to be 400 words.

 - Evidently on Literacy Base you can’t save drafts(even though it looks like you should be able to).
 It’s best to write your post in a word processor and paste it in before submitting.
 You can save your drafts in BlogBourne.
 You can edit and delete posts there, too, but if you delete a post you will lose any coins associated with it.
 I always advise writing in a word processor first anyway.
 It gives you a backup copy and protects you if the site goes offline while you are typing.
 A screen shot of the BlogBourne editor is below.